higlass/higlass/docs/javascript_api.rst

 .. code-block:: javascript

-  import { HiGlassComponent, ChromosomeInfo, viewer } from 'higlass';
+  import { HiGlassComponent, ChromosomeInfo, viewer, version } from 'higlass';

-HiGlass exports three endpoints for your convenience. ``viewer`` is the main endpoint to create a new HiGlass component. ``HiGlassComponent`` can be used to integrate HiGlass in your React application. ``ChromosomeInfo`` is a class for converting absolute coordinates to chromosome coordinates.
-It's used internally and made available to convert absolute range selection into chromosome range selections.
+HiGlass exports four endpoints for your convenience. ``viewer`` is the main endpoint to create a new HiGlass component. ``HiGlassComponent`` can be used to integrate HiGlass in your React application. ``ChromosomeInfo`` is a class for converting absolute coordinates to chromosome coordinates.
+It's used internally and made available to convert absolute range selection into chromosome range selections. ``version`` is a string of the current version of HiGlass.

 Creating an inline HiGlass component
 ------------------------------------